hugomrdias/it-tar/README.md

 const pipe = require('it-pipe')

 await pipe(
-  source.
-  Tar.extract(),
-  source => {
+  source, // An async iterable (for example a Node.js readable stream) Tar.extract(), source => {
     for await (const entry of source) {
       // entry.header is the tar header (see below)
-      // entry.body is the content body (might be an empty stream) for await (const data of entry.body) {
+      // entry.body is the content body (might be an empty async iterable) for await (const data of entry.body) {
         // do something with the data
       }